human-centeredrec/human-centeredrec.github.io/cfp/index.md

 ## Submission Guidelines

 We invite submissions between **4 and 8 pages** (excluding references) covering the above topics.
-Manuscripts will be reviewed by our program committee through a **single-blind review process**, meaning that authors' names do not need to be anonymized.
+Manuscripts will be reviewed by our program committee through a **double-blind review process**, meaning that authors' names do not need to be anonymized.
 Accepted submissions will be presented either as oral talks or posters during the workshop.

 To encourage open discussions and early-stage research, **no official proceedings will be published**.
 However, all accepted papers are encouraged to be shared on [arXiv.org](https://arxiv.org/) by the authors.